 If you're still using Windows 7, it's time to move on.
-The venerable and much-loved 2009 version of Windows received its last security update today, Jan.
+The venerable and much-loved 2009 version of Windows received its (almost) last security update Jan.
 14, 2020 (unless your company plans to pay for extended support) and the free Microsoft Security Essentials antivirus program will (probably) no longer be supported either.

-As we get further into 2020, Windows 7 machines will be more likely to become infected by malware, and any deep-rooted flaws in the operating system that arise almost certainly won't be fixed.
+But as we get further into 2020, Windows 7 machines will be more likely to become infected by malware, and any deep-rooted flaws in the operating system that arise almost certainly won't be fixed.

 That's not good for the roughly 27% of Windows users who still use Windows 7.
 If you're among them, you should upgrade to Windows 10.
 Your Windows 7 PC will almost certainly support Windows 10, though you may have to ditch some programs.